teachrdan/pursuance-single_p_view/README.md

-# pursuance-single_p_view
+# pursuance_invite_tree
-Iterations on the Single Pursuance View for the Pursuance Project
+Iterations on the Invite Tree View for the Pursuance Project